PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 ### For the MQTT Subscriber device:
 - Pimoroni Presto device: [info](https://shop.pimoroni.com/products/presto?variant=54894104019323).

-# Publisher device and accessories wiring
+# Publisher device and external I2C devices wiring

 For an image of the I2C wiring see [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/blob/main/images/20250720_202423_hardware.png).
 Note that this is an edited image.
 There was another device on the breadboard.
 I covered that part to not confuse the image with the unused device.